Furnace · Best-of

 - Depth: 1 inch (panel)

 The Honeywell Home Elite Allergen FPR 10 (1-inch) is a 1-inch panel furnace filter rated MERV 13 on the standardized ANSI/ASHRAE 52.2 scale, which captures fine particles including smoke and many bacteria-size particles.
-It markets a proprietary FPR 10 rating without plainly disclosing the true MERV.
+It markets a proprietary FPR 10 rating but also prints the true MERV.
 Because it is high MERV in a thin 1-inch panel, it also restricts airflow more than the same MERV in deep media - worth checking against your system's static-pressure tolerance.
 Replaced about 4 times a year, it runs roughly $108 per year.

 - True MERV (ASHRAE 52.2): MERV 13